SamMed05/c-cpp-notes/docs/cpp/casting.md

 3
 </code>

-Supposing to insert 2, 4 and 5, the average we expect to see in output should be somewhere around `3.6666`.
+Supposing to insert 2, 4 and 5, the average we expect to see in the output should be somewhere around `3.6666`.
 However, the output we get is just **`3`**.

-The reason of that unexpected behavior is that we are doing a division where the resulting quotient is a value with decimal digits (`3.6666`).
-We are storing that quotient in a `float` variable, so those digits should be preserved, *however* since the division happens between two `int` values, the returned value keeps that `int` type, truncating any decimal place (integral values can't hold fractions and only the non-fractional component is retained).
+The reason for that unexpected behavior has to do with data types.
+We are doing a division where the resulting quotient is a value with decimal digits (`3.6666`).
-In standard C++, no run-time type check is made to help ensure the safety of the conversion[^3], therefore if we try to divide two or more `int` variables or numbers we can't get a `float` value as a result.
+We are storing that quotient in a `float` variable, so those digits should be preserved, *however* since the division happens between two `int` values, the returned value keeps that `int` type, truncating any decimal place (integral values can't hold fractions and only the non-fractional component is retained).In standard C++, no run-time type check is made to help ensure the safety of the conversion[^3], therefore if we try to divide two or more `int` variables or numbers we can't get a `float` value as a result.

 The only way to obtain a different type as output is by doing casting.